Displacement-Tracking-Matrix/dtmapi/docs/usage.rst

     import dtmapi

-    # Get All Country List for which DTM data is available.
+    # Get all countries for which DTM data is publicly available through the API.
     all_country_list = dtmapi.get_all_country_list()
     all_country_list.head()